guru-prasad402/Enterprise-Identity-Access-Management/README.md

 10/08
 I worked on active sessions, logout, login history, and audit logging in the IAM project.
 I checked the session and login history details in PostgreSQL and tested the APIs using Postman.
 I also worked on Swagger and tested the APIs to make sure they are working properly.

+11/08
+I learned the basics of Microservices, including the difference between Monolithic and Microservices architecture.
+I understood how services communicate with each other using HTTP and what happens when one service is unavailable also completed the practical work for User Service and Order Service.
+I tested the APIs successfully and checked the communication between both services.
+I also tested what happens when the User Service is down.